hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 data stream, respectively.
 This enables clients (that already have a list of dataset parameters from a previous info or data request) to request a header for a subset of parameters that will match a data stream for the same subset of parameters.
+The parameters in the subset request must be ordered according to the original order of the parameters in the metadata, i.e., the subset can contain fewer parameters, but must not rearrange the order of any parameters.
+Duplicates are not allowed.

 Consider the following dataset header for a fictional dataset with the identifier MY\_MAG\_DATA.

-An `info` request like this:
+An `info` request for this dataset

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 http://server/hapi/info?id=MY_MAG_DATA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-would result in a header listing of all the dataset parameters:
+results in a header listing of all the dataset parameters:

 ```javascript
 {  "HAPI": "2.0",